dgentry/Brogue-on-github/README.md

 Brogue-on-github
 ================

 Brogue.
 The game.
+For Mac.
 On Github.
 The official website is at https://sites.google.com/site/broguegame